Sanitary engineering: Typical employers

 Wastewater engineers work for private companies, state and local governments, and special districts.

 Modern challenges

 Water scarcity

 Water managers confront new challenges and the need for new technology as water levels decrease due to increasingly frequent and extended droughts.
 Technologies such as sonar mapping are being used in wells to determine the volume of water that they can hold.
 For example, the United States Geological Survey and the State of New York worked together to map underground aquifers since the 1980s.
 Today they have thorough maps of these aquifers to assist in water management.

 Desalination plants may be required in the future for those regions hardest hit by water scarcity.
 Desalination is a process of cleaning water by means of evaporation.
 Water is evaporated and it passes through membranes.
 The water is then cooled and condenses allowing it to flow either back into the main water line or out to sea.

+Smart Sanitation

+Smart Sanitation: Advances in sensor technology, data analytics, and automation are enabling the development of smart sanitation systems that can monitor water quality, detect leaks, optimize treatment processes, and improve overall efficiency.
+Sanitary engineers need to leverage these technologies to enhance the performance and reliability of sanitation infrastructure.